OurchiveIO/ourchive/README.md

 - Submit a new feature request [as a GitHub issue][github issues].
 - Work on a feature that's on the roadmap, or unassigned in [the release version](https://planning.ourchive.io/project/ourchive-beta/kanban).
 - Submit a unit test.
 - Submit another unit test.
-Maybe even a ui test if you're feeling frisky!
+Maybe even a UI test if you're feeling frisky!

-Please see the [wiki](https://github.com/c-e-p/ourchive/wiki) for more on technical contributions, PR guidelines, and so on.
+Please see the our [developer docs](https://developer.getourchive.io/docs/contributing/drive-by-contributions/) for more on technical contributions, PR guidelines, and so on.

 (ganked with love from [azure](https://azure.github.io/guidelines/))